dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

 - **Tags:** v2v, curriculum design, foundational skills, data curation, critical thinking

 ### A53.
 V2V Academy - Curriculum Outline
 - **Description:** Proposes a multi-module curriculum structure for the V2V Academy, designed to guide learners from the fundamentals of "Vibecoding" to the mastery of the "Virtuoso's Workflow."
+Each lesson is tailored to three distinct learner personas.
-- **Tags:** v2v, curriculum design, instructional design, learning pathway, cognitive apprenticeship
+- **Tags:** v2v, curriculum design, instructional design, learning pathway, cognitive apprenticeship, persona

 ### A54.
 V2V Academy - Lesson 1.1 - The Virtuoso's Loop
 - **Description:** The detailed content for Lesson 1.1 of the V2V Academy, "The Virtuoso's Loop," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
-- **Tags:** v2v, curriculum, lesson plan, workflow, interactive learning
+- **Tags:** v2v, curriculum, lesson plan, workflow, interactive learning, persona

 ### A55.
 V2V Academy - Glossary of Terms
 - **Description:** A comprehensive glossary of key terms and concepts related to the "Vibecoding to Virtuosity" (V2V) pathway and the Data Curation Environment (DCE).